vduseev/vduseev.github.io/_drafts/2018-05-08-fastest-directory-size-python.md

 > What is the fastest way to calculate directory size in Pyhton?

-Is it better to do `os.walk` or to retreat to the custom recursive function based on `os.scandir`?
+Is it better to do `os.walk` or retreat to the custom recursive function based on `os.scandir`?
 Or maybe a platform dependent solution such as `du -s` on Unix is the best?
 Let's benchmark each approach and find out.

-**Note**: `os.scandir` has been included into Python 3.5 and replaced `os.listdir` in the standard `os.walk` implementation.

 <!--more-->

 I have stumbled upon this question while I was working on [`s3push`](https://github.com/vduseev/s3push) project that facilitates directory uploading to AWS S3 storage.
 One of the [features](https://github.com/vduseev/s3push/issues/12) present in the tool is to display a progress bar in the terminal while uploading the files to S3.
 In order to implement this, one must calculate the total size of the files before uploading them.
+The problem here is that traversal of the tree must be done two times.
+This can be implemented using standard *os.walk*.
 Sounds easy, right?

 <a name = "os_walk_getsize_loop"></a>
 {% highlight python %}